Events generally in Northern California

 This site will be 100 years old in 2018.
-It has a large beautiful ballroom dance floor with a dinning room next to it where you can meet and greet old friends.
+It has a large beautiful ballroom dance floor with a dining room next to it where you can meet and greet old friends.
 This historic building is in a great location in the heart of downtown Sacramento with shopping and restaurants nearby.
 More details…

 Best Western Sutter House, 1100 H Street, Sacramento.
 Special room rates will be available starting in March.
 Contact the motel at (916) 441-1314.
 The final day reservation can be made with the special rate will be April.
 18, 2018.
 Be sure to tell them it’s for the Statewide Dance Festival.
 All rooms have two queen beds.
 It has a very good morning breakfast.
 You will have free parking.
 It is an easy walk from the motel to the Masonic Temple (two blocks).
 A good plan to save some money would be to share a room and walk to the dance site.
 More details…

-There is one level of limited parking next to the Masonic Temple.
 There is a high rise parking garage at 10th and I Street behind the Masonic Temple.
 There other parking facilities in the area.
 Parking on the streets is expensive.
 Note: The streets in downtown Sacramento are named with letters A-Z (west to east) and with numbers 1-65 (north to south).